kcorey/BadWordFilter/README.md

 ```
 ----------------------------------

 Humans being what they are, we have a wealth of curse words.
-The two referenced above no longer are valid.
+The two links referenced above in the kata are no longer valid.

 At the time of writing, this link was valid:
 http://www.bannedwordlist.com/lists/swearWords.txt